Frequently Asked Questions

 Class for the fall semester start in early September.
 Spring classes start in mid-January.
 Summer classes start in early June.
 Try to arrive in Boston at least two weeks before classes begin to get oriented, find housing, take the BHCC placement test and get registered.

 The CPT will test you on your reading, writing and math abilities.
 It is an un-timed test, so be sure to take your time so that your initial placement is as accurate as possible.

 A credit is the reward or point you get for completing a course.
 Most BHCC courses are for three credits.
 BHCC associate degree programs average 61 credits, and when you complete the number of credits required for your degree, you will graduate.
 In order to maintain legal status as a student on a student (F-1) visa, you must enroll in at least 12 credits in the fall and spring semesters.
 Enrollment is not required during the summer.

-If you took the classes in the U.S. you should submit official transcripts to the Enrollment Center.
+If you took the classes in the U.S. you should submit official transcripts to Academic Records.
 If you took classes overseas, you will need to use an agency that evaluates foreign credentials.
-We recommend the Center for Educational Documentation.
-You can contact them at 617-338-7171.
+We recommend the Center for Educational Documentation or Educational Credential Evaluators.

 Yes.
 Class participation is an important part of American college life.
 You can't participate if you are not in class.
 Please be sure to read your course syllabus carefully to learn the teacher's policy toward attendance since some professors will reduce your grade if you are often absent or late to class.

 Please note that new regulations allow F-1 students to take a maximum of ONE course that is considered “distance learning” each semester.
 This includes courses of these types: web, home studies, TV.
 Center for Self-Directed Learning classes are not considered “distance learning,” so there is no limit.